gggraph/Genesis/README.md

 purposes).
 A custom assembler is provided, langage syntax is similar to NASM.

-Genesis Blockchain parameters are easily tweakable and have been originally made to experiment mining process.
+Genesis Blockchain parameters are easily tweakable and software have been originally made to experiment mining process.

 An _untitled cryptocurrency_ is also implemented, following same dynamics as Bitcoin software (coin halving, mining reward...etc.)